JoshHilliker/Telemetry-Infra/README.md

-#Infrastructure Management - the start of leveraging telemetry
+#Infrastructure Management - the start of exposing telemetry

 Objective to discuss key use cases for Infrastructure Management & telemetry in the Cloud Service Provider.